eventhorizontelescope/2023-D01-01/README.md

 All datasets include absolute EVPA calibration from ALMA and parallactic angle rotation.

+We provide two versions of the HOPS calibrated data.
+The base version ("*_hops_ALMArot.uvfits") has no D-term calibration applied.
-For the HOPS calibrated data, we have also provided a second version of each data set with both zero-baseline-derived D-terms (covering ALMA, APEX, SMA, and JCMT) and Stokes I self-calibration applied.
+The second version ("*_hops_zbl-dtcal+selfcal") has zero-baseline-derived D-terms (covering ALMA, APEX, SMA, and JCMT) corrected, but the remaining stations are not corrected.
+In addition, this version has all visibility amplitudes and phases self-calibrated to fiducial images Stokes I images of M87 from the SMILI pipeline (EHTC+ Paper IV, 2019).
+Both versions of the HOPS data have had the relative R/L complex gains calibrated with a global, multi-source fit (Steel+ 2019).

+The CASA data has had all​ D-terms corrected to their reported values in EHTC+ Paper VII, 2021.
+It has not been self-calibrated.
+The R/L complex gains have been calibrated assuming the intrinsic Stokes V visibilities are zero.

 **File Name Convention:**